jreisinger/docs/data/temp.md

 ---

-# Why is it useful
+# Why and how is it useful

 I'm using shell (bash specifically) on daily basis.
 From time to time a need arised to run multiple commands in parallel.
 For example my [.bashrc](https://github.com/jreisinger/dotfiles/blob/master/.bashrc) runs the following commands to download or clone vim plugins I use: